Originally published by POLICE MAG

 Marksmanship is just one example of how dangerous negative training can occur with VR.
 When aiming a replica weapon with VR goggles on, the ballistic accuracy is not accurate enough to provide an experience that transfers to the field.
 The movement is not realistic, and one company even has trainees sitting down in order to use a CEW device.
 Officers are seldom seated when deploying a CEW weapon, so this can cause accuracy issues when trainees are moved into a real-life situation.

-VirTra’s scenarios are video-based, and for good reasons.
+VirTra’s police virtual reality training is video-based, and for good reasons.
 Filmed with professional equipment and real actors, the goal is for the scenarios to be immersive and lifelike.
 This allows officers to develop empathy for on-screen characters, just as they would in reality.
-CGI has drastically improved over the years as we have seen in movies and video games, but VR training graphics tend to be cartoon-like and do not elicit empathetic response.
+CGI has drastically improved over the years as we have seen in movies and video games, but VR training graphics tend to be cartoon-like and do not elicit an empathetic response.

 VirTra’s Co-CEO Bob Ferris and Director of Training Lon Bartel have explored this topic.
-If you would like to learn more about the differences between VR and screen-based simulation training options, click here: All That Glitters is Not Gold with VR Headsets_VirTra_Whitepaper
+If you would like to learn more about the differences between police virtual reality training and screen-based simulation training options, click here: All That Glitters is Not Gold with VR Headsets_VirTra_Whitepaper

 VirTra’s mission is to provide law enforcement and military with the most effective, realistic training possible for maximum skill transfer and increased safety.
 This is done by providing powerful firearms simulators, a majority of which have multiple screens to increase the immersion and teach trainees to put their head on a swivel.

 Unfortunately, the recent hype surrounding virtual reality goggles has infatuated important decision-makers, who have become distracted with the new technology and disregard the disservice its teaching provides law enforcement.